Electricity market and exchange price

 Nord Pool

-If you have a remote reading meter installed at your consumption point, the point of consumption has been switched to remote reading, and you have selected the hourly rate Exchange or Combined package, your electricity bill will depend on how much electricity you consume per hour and the exchange price for that hour.
-Hourly wholesale market prices are published on the Nordic Power Exchange, i.e., on the website of Nord Pool.
-You can also check the hourly rates for the next day with Enefit's mobile app.
+If you have a remote reading meter installed at your consumption point, the point of consumption has been switched to remote reading, and you have selected the 15-minute interval rate Exchange package, your electricity bill will depend on how much electricity you consume every 15 minutes and the exchange price for that interval.
+Wholesale market prices for 15-minute intervals are published on the Nordic Power Exchange — that is, on the Nord Pool website.
+You can also check the 15-minute interval rates for the next day using Enefit’s mobile app.

 Electricity prices in the wholesale market